Can you stop the train at exactly the right time?

 Your actual chances of winning

 Lotto NZ explains that if you buy a $7 ticket your odds of winning first division are 1 in 383,8381.
-You may be thinking “Hey, that’s a chance!”, but before you get excited, you should know that our brains aren’t wired to appreciate such low odds.
+It's natural to think “Hey, that’s a chance!”, but before you get excited, you should know that our brains aren’t wired to appreciate such low odds.
 To understand the odds of winning Lotto, it’s easier for us play a train game…2.

 Another way to think about the odds of winning...